American University of Sharjah

 AUS follows a UAE schedule: classes run Sunday through Thursday, with Saturday occasionally used.

-This heatmap shows how many course sections are scheduled at each day-time combination across all 20 years.
-The busiest slots are Monday and Wednesday around 11:00 AM and 2:00 PM.
-Sunday through Thursday are the main teaching days (the UAE work week).
+How many sections land at each day-and-time slot, across all 20 years.
+The busiest are Monday and Wednesday around 11:00 AM and 2:00 PM.
+Sunday through Thursday do the heavy lifting (the UAE work week).

-Left: The two dominant scheduling patterns are Mon/Wed (MW) and Tue/Thu/Sun (TRU), together accounting for over half of all sections.
-Right: New Academic Building 1 hosts the most sections, followed by the Language Building and Engineering Building Right.
+Left: two patterns dominate, Mon/Wed (MW) and Tue/Thu/Sun (TRU), and together they cover more than half of all sections.
+Right: New Academic Building 1 hosts the most sections, then the Language Building and Engineering Building Right.

-One of the most dramatic shifts in AUS scheduling: Saturday classes peaked at 532 sections (46.1% of all sections) in Fall 2005, then collapsed to near-zero by 2010.
-The most recent semester has just 0 Saturday sections.
-AUS effectively transitioned from a 6-day to a 5-day teaching week within a few years.
+One of the sharpest shifts in AUS scheduling.
+Saturday classes peaked at 532 sections (46.1% of all sections) in Fall 2005, then collapsed to near-zero by 2010.
+The latest semester has just 2 Saturday sections.
+In a few years AUS went from a six-day teaching week to five.

-The full evolution of scheduling patterns over 20 years.
-As Saturday classes (yellow) disappeared, the MW and TRU patterns consolidated their dominance.
-Note the Tue/Thu (TR, without Sunday) pattern and single-day classes as persistent but smaller shares.
-The daily (MTWRU) pattern is mostly summer/intensive courses.
+Scheduling patterns across the full 20 years.
+As Saturday classes (yellow) faded out, MW and TRU took over even more.
+Tue/Thu (TR, no Sunday) and single-day classes hang on as smaller slices.
+The daily (MTWRU) pattern is mostly summer and intensive courses.

 08 — Curriculum Evolution